interlay/interbtc-spec/docs/spec/issue.rst

 ------------

 A user opens an issue request to create a specific amount of interBTC.
-When calling this function, a user provides their parachain account identifier, the to be issued amount of interBTC, and the Vault she wants to use in this process (parachain account identifier).
-Further, she provides some (small) amount of DOT collateral (``griefingCollateral``) to prevent griefing.
+When calling this function, a user provides their parachain account identifier, the to be issued amount of interBTC, and the Vault to use in this process (account identifier).
+Further, they provide some (small) amount of DOT collateral (``griefingCollateral``) to prevent griefing.

 Specification
 .............